alfonsoj-entwickler/clone-minecraft-react/README.md

-# clone-minecraft-react
+# Clone minecraft with React

-I create a simple minecraft with react and three
+This project is just me trying to mimic Minecraft in React.